 - Stir until well-combined and then set aside so the flavors can get to know each other a little better.

 - Combine everything but the coleslaw mix in a small bowl.
 Stir until well-combined.
 Your sauce might look a little runny.
-That’s ok.
-The chia seeds will not only add some great Omega-3s, they’ll also thicken the sauce.
+That’s okay.

 - Let that stand for a bit before adding it to your coleslaw mix.
 You might want to dip your finger in the sauce to see if it has the right mix of flavors for you.
 If not, you might want to add a little bit of salt or pepper or whatever coasts your coleslaw.